UMW’s Accreditation Reaffirmed!

-The Southern Association of Colleges and Schools (SACS) is a private, nonprofit, voluntary organization founded in 1895 in Atlanta, Georgia.
-The Association is comprised of the Commission on Colleges, which accredits higher education degree-granting institutions, and the Council on Accreditation and School Improvement, which accredits elementary, middle, and secondary schools.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is a private, nonprofit, voluntary organization founded in 1895 in Atlanta, Georgia.
+The Association accredits higher education degree-granting institutions.

-The Commission on Colleges bases its accreditation of degree-granting higher education institutions and entities on requirements in the Principles of Accreditation: Foundations for Quality Enhancement.
+The SACSCOC bases its accreditation of degree-granting higher education institutions and entities on requirements in the Principles of Accreditation: Foundations for Quality Enhancement.
 These requirements apply to all institutional programs and services, wherever located or however delivered.
-The Commission on Colleges applies the requirements of its Principles to all applicant, candidate, and member institutions, regardless of the type of institution: private for-profit, private not-for-profit, or public.
+SACSCOC applies the requirements of its Principles to all applicant, candidate, and member institutions, regardless of the type of institution: private for-profit, private not-for-profit, or public.

-The University of Mary Washington was first accredited by SACS in 1930, and its accreditation was last reaffirmed in 2003.
-The next reaffirmation of accreditation review is scheduled for 2013.
-As part of the reaffirmation process, the UMW will provide two separate documents: a Compliance Certification, and a Quality Enhancement Plan (QEP).
+The University of Mary Washington was first accredited in 1930, and its accreditation was last reaffirmed in 2013.
+The reaffirmation of accreditation review involved compilation of two separate documents: a Compliance Certification and a Quality Enhancement Plan (QEP).

 UMW’s next review by SACSCOC was the Fifth-Year Year Interim Report, submitted in March 2019.
 The Fifth-Year review process consists of several components and required steps.
 Fifth-Year Interim Reports were reviewed in June 2019 by a Committee of evaluators convened by SACSCOC, who conduct a review similar to that occurring at the time of reaffirmation.
 The review committee accepted our responses as presented on 22 of the 24 standards and requested that UMW submit a referral report on just two standards (our referral report is due on April 1, 2020):